alttch/pulr/README.md

 * first two ndj2influx options specify InfluxDB API URL and database name

 * the next option should specify base metric column (device name).
-As pulr doesn't input it, set it for all metrics to *@device1*
+As pulr doesn't output it, set it for all metrics to *@device1*

 * option *-U* is used to pass InfluxDB authentication.
 If auth isn't turned on, the option is not requited.